Home

 okay - acceptable under all circumstances

 MP patients are expected to be forthright about all non-MP supplements and medications they are taking when starting the MP.
-MP patients are also expected to wean or wean from those substances which are contraindicated.
+MP patients are also expected to wean from those substances which are contraindicated.
 An extensive, but not complete, list is shown below.
 MP patients should consult with their physicians if they have questions.

 Please note that there are instances where it is acceptable for MP patients to take certain palliative medicines or supplements.
 Supplements that give patients needed palliative relief for intolerable symptoms can be used.
 For example, if a patient has abdominal pain that is relieved by milk thistle, or if a supplement improves the quality of their sleep, then its use is permitted.
 Similarly, if a patient cannot obtain the RDA of a necessary nutrient, such as calcium, from diet alone, sometimes a supplement may be appropriate.
 (This does not apply to vitamin D.)